 Based on this, it is obvious that advances in the Minsk process are possible only if those who replace the Poroshenko’s team change their attitude towards Kiev’s obligations and finally begin to fulfill them.

 - Some candidates for the presidency of Ukraine said they are ready to negotiate with Donbass.
 Is the republic ready for direct negotiations with Kiev representatives?
 With which of the candidates is there a real chance to negotiate a conflict resolving?

 - At the present moment, we do not see those individuals who would declare their sincere desire to resolve the situation by fulfilling Kiev’s obligations under the Minsk agreements.
 From time to time we hear the statements from candidates about their alleged readiness to negotiate on Donbass.
-At the same time, none of the candidates voiced the main condition for such negotiations - they should be conducted in order to implement the Complex of measures by two parties to the conflict - Kiev and the Republic.
+At the same time, none of the candidates voiced the main condition for such negotiations - they should be conducted in order to implement the Package of Measures by two parties to the conflict - Kiev and the Republic.